That Time Geoff Tate Bid Farewell to Queensryche

-The occasion was marked with appropriate solemnity (to say nothing of lucidity) at Tailgaters Sports Bar & Grill in Bolingbrook, Ill., where — as you can see in the fan-shot footage above — Tate bid farewell to his Queensryche years by removing a charm fashioned in the shape of the band's logo (known as the Tri-Ryche) from his belt.
+The occasion was marked with appropriate solemnity (to say nothing of lucidity) at Tailgaters Sports Bar & Grill in Bolingbrook, Ill., where -- as you can see in the fan-shot footage below -- Tate bid farewell to his Queensryche years by removing a charm fashioned in the shape of the band's logo (known as the Tri-Ryche) from his belt.
 The audience was suitably impressed.

-Earlier this year, Tate announced a farewell tour for his Queensryche; shortly thereafter, the Tateless lineup issued a statement informing fans that they'd reached an agreement with their erstwhile frontman.
+Earlier in 2014, Tate announced a farewell tour for his Queensryche; shortly thereafter, the Tateless lineup issued a statement informing fans that they'd reached an agreement with their erstwhile frontman.
 From here on out, Tate intends to call his band Operation: Mindcrime, after the title of Queensryche's hit 1988 concept album.

 Now that the farewell tour is over and Queensryche are officially behind him, Tate will turn to his next album, which he's promised will be "conceptual."
 The Tri-Ryche could not be reached for comment.